-The three-point mounting frame connects the implement to the tractor or to an optionally available sliding frame and carries the lighting and identification for road travel.
+The front-mounting carrier with three-point mounting frame connects the implement to the tractor and carries the lighting and identification for road travel.

-The rigid or folding implement slide rail carries the three-point mounting frame, the camera bracket, the parking supports, and the support wheels.
+The rigid or folding implement slide rail carries the front-mounting carrier with three-point mounting frame, the parking supports, and the support wheels.
 The implement slide rail also carries the hoe units, which consist of the parallelograms and various special equipment.
-The implement slide rail also carries certain versions of the hoe protection discs and the brackets for the pack top seed drill.
+The implement slide rail also carries certain versions of the hoe protection discs.